 Front Squat Exercise Form

 The front squat and the traditional back squat exercise have many things in common.
-During both the front and back squat exercise athletes will want to maintain a tall chest, keep the knees behind the toes, drive through the heels, and fully extend the hips and knees.
-As athletes sink down in the squat exercise they should be actively lowering their body down to the ground, not simply dropping down to the bottom of the squat exercise.
+During both the front and back squat exercise you must maintain a tall chest, keep the knees behind the toes, drive through the heels, and fully extend your hips and knees.
+As you sink down in the squat you should be actively lowering your body down to the ground, not simply dropping down to the bottom of the squat.
 This controlled downward movement helps to build greater stability and control in the thighs, glutes, and stabilizing abdominal muscles.
-When athletes reach the bottom of their squat exercise they should focus on driving their heels and knees away from each other.
-Driving the heels away from the body during the squat exercise allows for greater activation of the glutes.
-The glutes are an important muscle to activate during simultaneous hip and knee extension exercises, (like the squat exercise).
-Athletes should drive their knees apart to create more power as they drive up from the bottom of the squat exercise, as well as keep the knees healthy by not allowing the knees to internally rotate toward each other.
+When you reach the bottom of the squat, you should focus on keeping your knees out preventing any internal movement.
+Driving the knees away from the body during the squat exercise allows for greater activation of the glutes.
+The glutes are an important muscle to activate during squats.
+It is not a knee exercise.
+The focus should be on power in your hips.

 Work Your Shoulders With Front Squat Exercises And Overhead Lifts

-Although it does not receive as much recognition as it should the front squat exercise is a great shoulder exercise.
+Although it does not receive as much recognition as it should, the front squat exercise is a great shoulder exercise.
 Different from the compound movements involved in other overhead lifts like the overhead shoulder press, or dumbbell shoulder press, the front squat exercise is an isometric shoulder exercise.
-By maintaining high elbows throughout the front squat exercise athletes will engage the muscles of the shoulder and force them to stabilize the weight placed on the front side of the body.
-If good depth is reached and proper form is executed, athletes should feel the front squat exercise challenging the strength of their shoulders.
+By maintaining high elbows throughout the movement, you will engage the muscles of the shoulder and force them to stabilize the weight placed on the front side of the body.